Frequently Asked Questions

 The land must be accessible to the transport vehicles that will bring the home to the land for installation.

 Check with manufacturer for the installation instructions.
 The manufacturer may have specific instructions regarding the site preparation for the installing the home on either earth or a cement slab.

 Set-up instructions are provided to the installer by the manufacturer and are approved by federal statutes.
 The guidelines must also comply with published requirements of state and local jurisdictions.
 All materials used to install the manufactured home must conform to their listing by the manufacturer and approved by state housing agencies.
 Materials supplied by installers other than those listed above are strictly forbidden.

-For more information on this topic follow: How To Prepare your Land For Setting A Manufactured Home, What Everybody Ought to Know About Manufactured Homes Set-Up
+For more information on this topic follow: How To Prepare your Land For Setting A Manufactured Home

 We don't include delivery and setup in our online prices because those costs (along with sales tax) can vary pretty widely depending on which state the home is going to and how far the proposed home location is from the factory that is building the house.
 Contact a Homes Direct office for a quote on delivery, setup, and sales tax.

 If you’re looking to get the most out of your "housing dollar," you need to consider a manufactured home.
 Depending on the region of the country, construction costs per square foot for a new manufactured home average anywhere from 10 to 35 percent less than a comparable site-built home, excluding the cost of land.
 Today’s manufactured homes offer the quality construction, modern amenities and livability you are seeking…at a price that fits your lifestyle and your budget!

 A manufactured home is constructed entirely in a controlled factory environment, built to the federal Manufactured Home Construction and Safety Standards (better known as the HUD Code).
 A site-built home is built "on-site" using traditional building techniques that meet either a local or state building code.